 \paragraph{Pre-trained Models for MT}~ There has been much recent progress in pre-training for NLP applications~\cite{peters2018deep,radford2018gpt,devlin2018bert,yang2019xlnet,liu2019roberta}, with the most relevant for our work focusing on text generation~\cite{radford2019language,song2019mass,dong2019unified,raffel2019exploring,bart} Specifically for MT, \newcite{ramachandran2017unsupervised} proposed pre-training the encoder-decoder modules as two separate language models, and \newcite{yang2019towards,zhu2020incorporating} explored approaches incorporating BERT model weights into the usual seq-to-seq architecture.

 \paragraph{Multilingual MT}

 \textit{Multilingual translation}~\cite{firat2016multi,viegas2016google,aharoni-etal-2019-massively,massive} aims to jointly train one translation model that translates multiple language directions, and shares representations to improve the translation performance on low-resource languages~\cite{gu-etal-2018-universal}.
-Our freezing approach is similar in spirit to \citet{sachan-neubig-2018-parameter} who investigate which parameters are most useful to share for multi-lingual MT with transformer models.
-Our work differs in that we start from a multi-lingual pre-trained model, and decide between sharing or freezing parameters. \paragraph{Transfer Learning for MT} \textit{Transfer learning} hopes to leverage a related task to perform well on a target task, for example by initialising the model weights from those resulting from training on a related task.
-In the context of MT various approaches have been explored, with a common method training on one or more high-resource language and fine-tuning on a (possibly related) low-resource language \cite{neubig-hu-2018-rapid}.
+Our freezing approach is similar in spirit to \citet{sachan-neubig-2018-parameter} who investigate which parameters are most useful to share for multilingual MT with transformer models.
+We start from a multilingual pre-trained model, and decide between sharing or freezing parameters. \paragraph{Transfer Learning for MT} \textit{Transfer learning} hopes to leverage a related task to perform well on a target task, for example by initialising the model weights from those resulting from training on a related task.
+For MT various approaches have been explored, with a common method training on high-resource language(s) and fine-tuning on a low-resource language \cite{neubig-hu-2018-rapid}.

-The most closely related work to ours is that of \citet{bapna-firat-2019-simple}, who introduce freezing and adapters (extra parameters inserted within the transformer) for domain adaption in MT.
-They take a sequence-to-sequence model trained on a large parallel corpus, and fine-tune on the same language pair in a different domain (e.g.\ legal text).
-We differ in that we start from a pre-trained model that has not been trained on parallel text, and study how our approach should change with different downstream tasks and pre-trained models.

-Approaches based on freezing various model components have also been proposed in \cite{thompson-etal-2018-freezing, zoph-etal-2016-transfer}, but have focused on RNN based approaches where the pre-trained model was trained with parallel data, unlike our transformer models pre-trained on monolingual data.
+Closely related to our work is that of \citet{bapna-firat-2019-simple}, who introduce freezing and adapters (extra parameters inserted within the transformer) for domain adaption in MT.
+They take an MT model trained on a large parallel corpus, and fine-tune in a different domain (e.g.\ legal text).
+We differ in that we start from a pre-trained model that has not been trained on parallel text, and study adapting it to MT.
+Approaches based on freezing various model components have also been proposed \cite{thompson-etal-2018-freezing, zoph-etal-2016-transfer}, but have focused on RNN models pre-trained with parallel data, not transformer models pre-trained on monolingual data.